Lukas412/cs_flash/README.md

 This Project can be used to trigger external devices, \
 while you are currently flash banged in Counter Strike.

+This script presses the `f13` key, when a CSGO flashbang is detected.

 ## Installation

 The project can be installed with cargo.